NeoktaLabs/ppopgi-project/docs/02-architecture.md

 **Usage**
 - Lottery requests randomness only when finalized
 - Callback validates:
-  - sender
+  - caller (entropy contract)
   - request ID
   - provider
-- Winner derived deterministically
+- Winner derived deterministically from returned randomness

 **Security**
 - Admin cannot influence outcome
 - Randomness request is locked at finalize time

+**Callback behavior**
+- Invalid, late, or mismatched callbacks are safely ignored
+- Rejected callbacks do not alter raffle state

 **Failure model**
 - If the randomness callback does not arrive, the raffle remains in a drawing state